bluehat/air/air_notes.md

 ### Current guess at Amazon:
 * [Air Mask](https://www.amazon.com/3M-7512PA1-Professional-Respirator-Medium/dp/B000XBFJP2?tag=electronicfro-20)
   * Not sure this is amazing, it was just around and met all the basic specs.
+  * It is incredibly comfortable to wear though.
+You will know there is something on your face due to the physical weight, but not from how warm it is or how difficult it is to inhale.
   * This includes cartridges with organic vapor cartridges, but not acid gas.
   * Also excellent for obnoxious Bane impressions
 * [Replacement Pieces](https://www.amazon.com/3M-5P71PB1-6-Particulate-Filters-Pack/dp/B00NTP9MDO?tag=electronicfro-20)